Georgia Elwiss: Career

 She is the holder of one of the first tranche of 18 ECB central contracts for women players, which were announced in April 2014.

-In April 2015, she was named as one of the England women's Academy squad tour to Dubai, where England women will play their Australian counterparts in two 50-over games, and two Twenty20 matches.
+In April 2015, she was named as one of the England women's Academy squad tour to Dubai, where England women played their Australian counterparts in two 50-over games, and two Twenty20 matches.

 Elwiss was a member of the winning women's team at the 2017 Women's Cricket World Cup held in England.

 In November 2018, she was named in the Melbourne Stars' squad for the 2018–19 Women's Big Bash League season.
 In February 2019, she was awarded a full central contract by the England and Wales Cricket Board (ECB) for 2019.
 In January 2020, she was named in England's squad for the 2020 ICC Women's T20 World Cup in Australia.

 On 18 June 2020, Elwiss was named in a squad of 24 players to begin training ahead of international women's fixtures starting in England following the COVID-19 pandemic.
-In June 2021, Elwiss was named as in England's Test squad for their one-off match against India.
+In June 2021, Elwiss was named in England's Test squad for their one-off match against India.
 Ahead of the inaugural season of The Hundred, Elwiss was signed by the Birmingham Phoenix.

 In December 2021, Elwiss was named in England's A squad for their tour to Australia, with the matches being played alongside the Women's Ashes.
 In April 2022, she was bought by the Birmingham Phoenix for the 2022 season of The Hundred.

+Elwiss joined The Blaze on a two-year contract in September 2024.